argonautproject/questionnaire/source/pages/adaptive.md

 To initiate an  adaptive questionnaire:

-`POST [base]/Questionnaire/[id]/$next-q`
+`POST [base]/Questionnaire/[id]/$next-question`

-{% include examplebutton.html example="example-aq-done" b_title="Example: $next-q Operation Returns Completed Adaptive Questionnaire" %}
+{% include examplebutton.html example="example-aq-done" b_title="Example: $next-question Operation Returns Completed Adaptive Questionnaire" %}

 ###  QuestionnaireResponse and Scoring

 When the adaptive questionnaire is complete, the client processes the QuestionnaireResponse with a contained Questionnaire based on the questions it was returned by the service.
 The client may represent the cumulative or intermediate scores as answers within the QuestionnaireResponse or as separate Observations.
+The Client may post the responses to an Answer Bank and perform searches on the QuestionnaireResponse as described in the [Static Forms Use Case].

+### Additional Examples and Reference Implementation

+Complete examples of the Adaptive QuestionnaireResponse can be found on the [Argonaut Adaptive QuestionnaireResponse Profile] page.
+In addition the [Argonaut Questionnaire Test Renderer] is available to simulation the adaptive form workflow.

+### Amending and Revising Adaptive Forms

+#### End User wishes to go back and revise an answer to Question
+{:.no_toc}
+For adaptive forms it needs to be emphasized that it is a *stateless* process for both the “black box” service and the client.
+That means that the service processes the entire question-answer tree each time from the beginning and the client re-render the informations each time.
+So any question-answer pair or calculated results can change until the form is completed.
+The black box may mark some question-answer pairs as [`readOnly`] which instruct the client that they can not be subsequently altered.
+If not marked as a `readOnly`item any response can be changed at any time by the client and the service will process normally and may remove subsequent question-answers as necessary based on its logic.
+The client will be presented with the presented with question-answer pairs and render it anew as well -i.e., it can not retained the previous information.

+#### Answer in Error and Needs to be Reentered
+{:.no_toc}

+For adaptive forms refer to the FHIR API.
+An OperationOutcome with the location of the error represented in the ‘expression element’ and a human readable error message should be returned.

+#### Technical Error
+{:.no_toc}
+Technical errors are typically handled by lower level protocols or manual processes.
+Typically the client or server would simply resubmit the  QuestionnaireResponse.

 <br />